Anjal1p/Windows-10-Calculator/README.md

 # Windows-10-Programmer Calculator
 GUI based windows 10 programmer calculator representation

-- Used Java swing to create a windows 10 programmer's calculator
+- Used Java swing, Various Layout managers, ActionListener interface, MouseListener interface and keyboardListener interface to create a windows 10 programmer's calculator
 - The calculator performs calculations like
     - Binary to Decimal / Decimal to Binary
     - Hexadecimal to Decimal / Decimal to Hexadecimal